itheodoridis/sdamigtrations/README.md

 ## What is this?

 This is a repo used to share code written to make migrations checks easier for a network upgrade from legacy to SDA.
-The text describing the use case is at <replace with url>
+The text describing the use case is at [this blog post](https://www.mythryll.com/?p=1976)

 ## Nautobot version